DocsAPI ReferenceAI Payments Map

 allow / hold / block

-RCL sits between your application layer (after the payment is authorized by business logic) and the banking API, ledger entry, or wallet transfer.
+Froddy sits between your application layer (after the payment is authorized by business logic) and the banking API, ledger entry, or wallet transfer.
 One API call before each outbound payment.
-In shadow mode, your payment flow continues uninterrupted — RCL observes and logs.
+Froddy evaluates the request, returns allow / hold / block, and your code acts on it.

 Signals & Scenarios